SamirTalwar/monospacedmonologues.com/posts/2016-01-18--feed-me-with-bookmarklets.md

     var feedUrl = element.href;

 Feedly has a standard URL structure for the page where you can view a feed and potentially subscribe to it.
-It looks like this: *https://feedly.com/i/subscription/feed/<feed URL>*.
+It looks like this: *https://feedly.com/i/subscription/feed/&lt;feed URL&gt;*.
 We can construct it with simple string concatenation:

     var feedlySubscriptionUrl = 'https://feedly.com/i/subscription/feed/' + feedUrl;